Inferring Pluggable Types with Machine Learning: Dataset

-We used the search feature of Sourcegraph's CLI tool~\cite{b8} to collect Java classes that import various \<@Nullable> annotations.
+We used the search feature of Sourcegraph's CLI tool~\cite{b8} to collect Java classes that import \<@Nullable> annotations.
 We searched for \<@Nullable> annotations by themselves.
-However, this approach led to a dataset where Jetbrains projects were overrepresented.
+However, this approach led to a dataset where JetBrains projects were overrepresented.
 We think this happened because Jetbrains has the most popular projects that use the \<@Nullable> annotation.
 We switched to searching for a variety of Nullable imports to gather a diverse dataset.
 We do not require code in our training set be checked by some nullability tool: instead, we try to model where a human would write a nullability annotation.
 E.g., \<@Nullable> annotations that a human wrote as documentation are also useful as training data.

 Some classes, despite importing a nullability annotation, did not actually contain any such annotations.
 After selecting only those classes that did, we removed very small and very large classes.
-We removed very small classes because in initial experiments, we found that keeping them in the training set harms model performance: it assumes that all small classes have all \<@Nullable> members.
-We also removed classes that were too large to fit our training pipeline.
+We define “very small” classes as those with fewer than 300 AST nodes.
+There are 11,019 such classes in the dataset.
+Based on manual review, we observed that these classes lacked nontrivial logic (besides getters, setters and annotated fields).
+Our early experiments showed that retaining them in the training set skews the model towards annotating every annotatable location.
+We define “very large” classes as those with more than 8,000 nodes after pruning.
+We decided to remove these because we wanted the model to see the complete code of each class during training.
+8,000 nodes was the empirical limit imposed by the memory capacity of the training machine.
 After all of these removals, we were left with 32,370 classes; we removed 60,292 classes in total.
+Note that despite excluding both categories during training, the models operate on all classes regardless of size when deployed.
+The NullAway benchmark (section 7.1) contains 1641 “too small” classes and 24 “too large” classes that would have been removed during training.
+Our results there show that removing these classes during training does not cause problems during deployment.
 Each class in this dataset contains one or more \<@Nullable> annotations.
+There are 217,922 \<@Nullable> annotations in these classes in total.